jiezhou-2/lglasso/README.md

-the overarching goal of the package is the same as previous version, i.e., explore the possible correlations between high-dimensional data to improve the estimations of networks. this updated version does add several essential extensions, which mainly include
+the overarching goal of the package is the same as previous version, i.e., explore the possible correlations between high-dimensional data to improve the estimations of networks. this updated version does add several extensions, which include

-1)  Estimate networks for given sub data sets.
-If we call the network estimated from the whole data set general network, then such sub data sets derived networks are called individal networks.
-They might correspond to the data for given tissue, or the data before vaccination etc. In these cases, a single general network is not enough to account for the difference between different tisses or befor and after vaccination;

-2)  Compared to previous version, the current version can handle data from different tissues within one subject;

-3)  This version provide more flexible modelings of the longitudinal data, and use more stable optimization algorithms.
-The package implements three network models which correspond to three different way how the correlated data are modeled.
+1)  Heterogeneous networks.
+The models in previous version (i.e., in the 2024 paper) assumed a stationary process for the longitudinal data.
+    This might not be the case in many situations, e.g, the antibodies network before and after vaccination, metabolites network before and after the initialization of the treatment for cancer patients.
+Also, the metabolites in different tissues e.g., colon vs blood vs ileum, can also interact with each other in different way.
+In this version of , the function are extended to accommodate s such important scenarios.

-4)  Besides the main function $lglasso$, this version also provide a function $CVlglasso$ for selecting the optimal tuning parameter.
+2)  This version lglasso provide function to facilitate the selection of tuning parameter.

 </div>